Insider No. 50: Will Wellness Overtake Alcohol?

 Weed.
 Both the legalization of cannabis and its place in wellness culture could be contributing to a decline in alcohol consumption as more people self-medicate with weed.
 As evidence, a 2017 study found a 12% drop in alcohol sales in counties with legalized medicinal cannabis (when compared with similar counties without).

-Acceptance.
+Cool factor.
 From short-lived stints like Dry January or Sober October to lengthier periods of not drinking or drinking less, sober-ish has become the new cool.
 Less of a definitive choice between drinking and not drinking—or the dichotomy between water and wine—”mindful drinking” is a hashtag-able reason to abstain from alcohol.

 In response to these developments, upstart alcohol brands have moved in, providing consumers with more options than ever before.
 Similarly, bars, restaurants, festivals, and other predictably boozing settings now cater to the sober curious crowd.
 Likewise, social media, apps, and in-person communities are forming around shared sobriety.